 I Bless the Rains Down in Africa – Rovers Magazine

 Three days after New Year’s Eve we arrived at Savanna Private Game Reserve in the early evening.
 The camp looked quiet.
 “Most of the guests are out in the bush on a safari,” they told us.
 We were welcomed with smiles and a refreshing drink.

-Traveling to Morocco is not cheap but every penny spent there is totally worth it.
-The country has a lot to offer – beautiful scenery, tasty food, hospitable people, and a quality and simplicity of life that is rare in our days.
+Travelling to Morocco is not cheap but every penny spent there is totally worth it.
+The country has a lot to offer – beautiful scenery, tasty food, hospitable people, and quality and simplicity of life that is rare in our days.
 These are the things that (in my eyes) make Morocco one of a kind travel experience.

 Before my trip to Norway, I thought of the country as a fairy tale land that although travel guides insisted was real, seemed to me to be fiction.
 And sure enough, you really have to be there to believe it.